 However, there are more dangers to living in nature.
 Because of their popularity as pets, thousands of parrots are smuggled illegally into the U.S. Many of them die during the trip.
 The ones that make it live a life of trauma-induced self-mutilation and destructive behavior.
 Deforestation and expanding human populations drive wild parrots out of their home and into unknown territory.

 However, a loving home and a tranquil life in captivity can ease the pain.
 It can also lessen the hardships a parrot goes through for the rest of its life.
-In this regard, pet parrots live much better lives.
+In this regard, pet parrots live much better, longer lives.

 Less Oxidative Stress